Christian “Chris” Madsen was a soldier and U.S. Deputy Marshal in Oklahoma.

 He was born Christen Madsen Rormose in Denmark on February 25, 1851, and grew up to serve as a soldier in the Danish Army.
 In 1876, he immigrated to the United States and dropped his last name.

-Christian “Chris” Madsen (1851–1944) – Born in Denmark, Madsen claimed to have been a soldier in the Danish Army before immigrating to the United States in 1876.
-Immediately, he enlisted in the U.S. Cavalry which soon put him in the midst of the various Indian Wars taking place on the plains.
+Immediately, he enlisted in the U.S. Cavalry, which soon put him amid the various Indian Wars on the plains.
 At the outbreak of the Spanish-American War, he joined Teddy Roosevelt’s Rough Riders.
-After some 15 years in the military, Madsen left the army and went to works as a U.S. Deputy Marshal in Oklahoma in 1891.
+After some 15 years in the military, Madsen left the army and went to work as a U.S. Deputy Marshal in Oklahoma in 1891.
 Working with Heck Thomas and Bill Tilghman, the three became known as the Three Guardsmen and were largely responsible for wiping out the lawlessness in Indian Territory.

-Christian Madsen died peacefully at the age of ninety-three in Guthrie, Oklahoma on January 9, 1944.
-Chris Madsen is buried in the Frisco Cemetery in Yukon, Oklahoma.
+Christian Madsen died peacefully at the age of 93 in Guthrie, Oklahoma, on January 9, 1944.
+He is buried in the Frisco Cemetery in Yukon, Oklahoma.